 This Is the Absolute Best Anti-Aging Workout, According to Science

-This could add years to your life.
+Recent research suggests more of this exercise could add years to your life.

 But why do these results matter for aging?
 “Mitochondria and ribosomes are organelles that are important for metabolism and aerobic fitness, but tend to deteriorate as people get older,” Health reports.
 “Keeping these structures healthy can reverse some signs of age-related decline within cells.”

-In order to keep you on the move (and prevent burnout!), researchers recommend building intensity at a gradual pace over time.
+In order to keep you on the move (and prevent burnout!), researchers recommended building intensity at a gradual pace over time.
 Try starting with a 15-minute workout that begins vigorously and slowly decreases to a lower intensity.
-Ekkekakis’s study found that adults who did this routine were more likely to report increasing pleasure during and after exercise—and still remembered it as a positive experience up to a week later.
+Ekkekakis’s study found that adults who did this routine were more likely to report pleasure during and after exercise—and still remembered it as a positive experience up to a week later.

 Bored with the same old exercise routine?
 These 10 exercises can burn more calories than running.